sjohann81/asgard/README.md

 ---
 ### Description

-This is an experimental programming language and a compiler for this language.
+Asgard is an experimental programming language and a compiler for this language.
 The compiler uses a minimal scanner, a simple recursive-descent parser and direct code generation.
-The compiler backend uses patterns for code generation, making it easily retargetable.
+Retarget / port of the compiler backed is easy, as it uses simple patterns and a small set of functions for code generation.
 The compiler backends are so simple that a retarget to a new architecture can be done in an hour or less.

 ### Build process

 Just type 'make' to build compilers for different targets.
 Currently, the MARS (MIPS simulator), x86 (Linux) and Viking (16 and 32 bit) targets are supported.

 ### Compilation process